opencog/atomspace-rocks/tests/persist/rocks/README.md

 and so they should all be testing the same things in the same ways, more or less.
 The only exception is that this one does not have a `MultiUserUTest.cxxtest` because it is a singleton backend.
-(It doesn't run over the network, there is no way for users to connect to it.)
+(It doesn't run over the network, there is no way for more than one user to connect to it.
+RocksDB itself ensures that there is only one active use at a time.)